-This lesson shows you how you can design your app to support different pixel densities by using resolution-independent units of measurements and providing alternative bitmap resources for each pixel density.
+This page shows you how you can design your app to support different pixel densities by using resolution-independent units of measurements and providing alternative bitmap resources for each pixel density.

 For example, when you specify spacing between two views, use